-The cardholder's card must be enrolled in the 3D Secure RDX service and enabled for authentication types such as Biometric authentication and OTP SMS or OTP Email.
-GPS provides an option to auto-enrol the cards in your program, see Card Auto Enrolment.

-Alternatively, you can do this using the GPS web services API.
+The cardholder's card must be enrolled in the 3D Secure RDX service and enabled for authentication types such as Biometric authentication and OTP SMS.
+Thredd provides an option to auto-enrol the cards in your program, see Card Auto Enrolment.
+Alternatively, you can do this using either our SOAP-based Web Services or our REST-based Cards API.
 See Using the Card Enrolment API.